kunhwiko/concepts/cloud/kubernetes/A-containers.md

 ##### Container Layers
 ```
-Container runtime adds a new writable layer on top of base layers when a new container is launched.
+Container runtime adds a new read-write layer on top of base layers when a new container is launched.
 Changes made to the running container (e.g. modification of files) will be written to this layer.
 The contents of the container layer are lost when the container is deleted.
 ```